Journal Articles

 Monetary policy and institutions are far from exempt from political influences.
 In this paper, we analyze monetary institutions not as being run by either benevolent technocrats or a wealth maximizing Leviathan, but as being the outcome of competition between interest groups trying to capture wealth transfers.
 We argue that while interest groups gaining from specific monetary policies and institutions can easily identify themselves, losers often cannot.
 As a result, losers have a harder time fighting back and both the organization of money production and monetary policy are shaped by political competition between rentseekers.
 We use our framework to analyze modern developments in monetary policies and institutions, namely 1) the Fed’s reaction to the 2007 financial crisis, 2) the Fed’s reaction to the COVID crisis, 3) the establishment and development of the Euro.

-with Chandler Reilly in Constitutional Political Economy, 2023
+with Chandler S. Reilly in Constitutional Political Economy, 2023

 Under political competition, bureaucrats who wish to maintain their jobs and salaries must continue to stimulate demand for their agency's services in order to secure funding.
 This paper suggests that one way a bureau can do so is by creating avenues for private entities to collect rents through entrepreneurial action.
 The Federal Student Aid office in the U.S. Department of Education and their Free Application for Federal Student Aid (FAFSA) can serve as an example.
 By getting students to fill out a FAFSA application, colleges obtain the detailed financial information of students and families.
 Colleges can then use this information to price discriminate.
 The bureau's derived benefits from this behavior are two-fold: (1) Private interests groups can lobby political sponsors to continue funding the agency.
 Using data obtained from lobbying reports filed with the federal government, we find that there is a positive relationship between lobbying expenditures and the implementation of regulations that enhance the value of the rents associated with the FAFSA.
 (2) The source of the rents can be used as a performance indicator to meet the demands of political sponsors.
 Drawing from the five-year strategic plans from the Department of Education and the Federal Student Aid office, we find that these bureaus can benefit from engaging in such behavior.

-with Will Luther in The Quarterly Review of Economics and Finance, 2020
+with Will J. Luther in The Quarterly Review of Economics and Finance, 2020

 In a recent article, Yermack (2015) argues that bitcoin is not money because it functions poorly as a medium of exchange, unit of account, and store of value.
 We offer a more conventional view.
 We maintain that the standard approach classifies an item as money if and only if it functions as a commonly-accepted medium of exchange.
 Then, we show that the demand for bitcoin is comparable to the demand for many government-issued monies.
 Finally, we argue that bitcoin is money—though perhaps only over a relatively small domain at present.